!Header Logo

 Accessories

-Once you have the cage, you’ll need to add a good substrate.
-Aspen is a good choice.
-Avoid pine or cedar substrates, as they aren’t safe for small animals.
-Your furry pal will also need a hidey-hole and a water bottle.
-Hammie may also enjoy an exercise wheel.
-Choose a solid one, as wire wheels can hurt your pet’s tiny feet.
+When discussing hamster care basics, once you have the cage, you’ll need to add a good substrate.
+Aspen is a preferred option.
+It’s important to avoid pine or cedar substrates, as they can be harmful to small animals.
+Additionally, your furry friend will need a hideout and a water bottle.
+Consider providing an exercise wheel for entertainment and health; opt for a solid one to prevent injuries to your pet’s tiny feet, as wire wheels can be dangerous.

 Climate